springfall2008/batpred/README.md

 No warranty is given, either expressed or implied
 For support please raise a Github ticket or use the GivTCP Facebook page

+** Please note from release v5.0 onwards many configuration options are now inside Home Assistant (if **user_config_enable** is set to True), for these options changing the apps.yml will have no effect once installed **

 - [predbat](#predbat)
   * [Operation](#operation)
   * [Install](#install)